Welcome to Fit for Biodiversity

 Project partner

-The Global Nature Fund (GNF) was founded in 1998 in Radolfzell to promote the worldwide protection of lakes and wetlands.
+The Global Nature Fund (GNF) coordinates the EU LIFE project Fit for Biodiversity, formally called Biodiversity Governance and Performance in the Food Sector.
+The GNF was founded in 1998 in Radolfzell to promote the worldwide protection of lakes and wetlands.
 Today, GNF works in the areas of nature conservation, international development and business & biodiversity.
 The GNF is strongly committed to insect conservation and biodiversity and promotes environmentally friendly practices.
 GNF coordinates the EU project Fit for Biodiversity.

 Food for Biodiversity e.V. is an association of companies in the food sector, environmental associations, standard organisations and scientific institutions founded in 2021.
 Its aim is to anchor the protection and promotion of biodiversity along the entire value chain of the food industry.
 They develop practical solutions, promote dialogue between business, science and environmental organisations and are committed to a sustainable transformation of the industry.